wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     P1 provides Conditional Access.

     "EMS (Enterprise Mobility + Security E5)" includes:
-    * AAD is the cloud-based IAM service to control access to internal and external applications
+    * AAD/Entra - the cloud-based IAM service to control access to internal and external applications
-    * Microsoft Intune is used for MDM (Mobile Device Management) but also PCs to remote reset and wipe. compliance status
+    * Microsoft Intune for MDM (Mobile Device Management) but also PCs to remote reset and wipe. compliance status
     * Azure Info Protection protects documents tagged to not be shared
     * Microsoft Cloud App Security
-    * Microsoft Advanced Thereat Analytics (ATA) is an on-prem. platform to protect against targeted cyber attacks along the "Cyber Kill Chain" attack process (Domain Dominance) by parsing network traffic to create a behavioral profile about user activities.
-    * Azure Advanced Threat Protection is a cloud-based triage tool which displays incidents on a timeline
+    * Microsoft Advanced Threat Analytics (ATA) is an on-prem. platform to protect against targeted cyber attacks along the "Cyber Kill Chain" attack process (Domain Dominance) by parsing network traffic to create a behavioral profile about user activities.
+It is a cloud-based triage tool that displays incidents on a timeline.
     <br /><br />

     "Microsoft 365 E5 Developer (without Windows and Audio Conferencing)"